 Adapted from the Chardonnay chapter of “100 Perfect Pairings: Main Dishes to Enjoy with Wines You Love” by Jill Silverman Hough (Wiley, 2011)

-In a large pot of boiling, well-salted water (1 tablespoon of coarse kosher salt per quart), cook the pasta according to package directions.
-Stir in the peas 2 minutes before the pasta is al dente.
+In a medium pot of boiling, well-salted water (1 tablespoon of coarse kosher salt per quart), cook the pasta according to package directions.

 Meanwhile, place the flour in a small bowl.
 Lightly dredge the scallops in the flour.
 In a large skillet over medium-high heat, warm the olive oil.
 Add the scallops and cook until browned, about 1 minute per side.
 Add the garlic and 2 tablespoons of the butter and cook, stirring occasionally, for 1 minute.
 Add the onions and cook, stirring occasionally, until the scallops are just cooked through, about 1 minute.
 Add the wine, salt, and pepper and cook, stirring, until the liquid comes to a boil.
 Remove the skillet from the heat and stir in the lemon juice and remaining 2 tablespoons of butter.
 Taste, ideally with your wine, and add more salt and/or pepper if you like.

 Drain the pasta, then transfer to a platter or plates.
 Top with the scallop mixture and serve hot.

 NOTE Sea scallops are 1 1/2 to 2 inches in diameter, as opposed to bay scallops, which are about 1/2 inch.
 (The only ones available for my photo were something in between, about 1 inch.)
 Look for scallops that have a slightly beige or pinkish hue.
 If they’re stark white, it’s a sign that they’ve been soaked in water—which increases their weight (meaning you’re paying for water) and makes them less likely to get nicely browned.